 Occupations and Workforce

-Lockhart is a blue-collar town, with 35.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lockhart is a town of service providers, transportation and shipping workers and production and manufacturing workers.
-There are especially a lot of people living in Lockhart who work in healthcare suport services (14.29%), healthcare (10.34%) and sales jobs (9.36%).
+Because occupations involving physical labor dominate the local economy, Lockhart is generally considered to be a blue-collar town.
+36.77% of the Lockhart workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lockhart is a town of service providers, sales and office workers and production and manufacturing workers.
+There are especially a lot of people living in Lockhart who work in sales jobs (18.71%), healthcare (11.61%) and healthcare suport services (7.10%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lockhart has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lockhart has few renters and college students.
 But the biggest reason it is quieter in Lockhart than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lockhart may be for you.